utkuyucel/fed-funds-mlops/README.md

-# fed-funds-mlops
-Federal funds rate prediction using XGBoost, MLflow, and Docker.
-Features experiment tracking, model versioning, and API deployment.
+# Traffic percentage prediction of Istanbul